-We are a composite local comprised of three units representing Custodial, Maintenance, Printers, Technicians, Warehouse, Office and Clerical and ECE’s in CNC and FDK programs.
+We are a composite local comprised of three units representing Custodial, Maintenance, Information Technologists, Printers, Technicians, Warehouse, Office and Clerical and ECE’s in CNC and FDK programs.

 We provide support services for the Thames Valley District School Board which covers over 7,000 square kilometres in the heart of Southwestern Ontario.